Section 3: C Build and Test Frameworks

 and CMake build framework to automate the C build process.

-1. Logging Into ecelinux
+1. Logging Into ecelinux with VS Code

 Once again, we will be using VS Code to log into the ecelinux servers: